AhmedSobhyHamed/Laravel_EasyT_project1/README.md

     http://localhost:8000/signup
     ```

-2. View all posts that you have access to.
+2. View all posts to which you have access.

     ```diff
     http://localhost:8000/blog
     ```

-3. View a spesifice post with his comments and reactions.
+3. View a specific post with its comments and reactions.

     ```diff
     http://localhost:8000/blogpost/{id}
     ```

-4. Create new post page.
+4. Go to the 'create new post' page.

     ```diff
     http://localhost:8000/blog/create